Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 All licensed fertility clinics in the UK are required to screen donor sperm for infections and inherited diseases.

-Some infections take a while to show, so the sperm will be frozen for six months to allow time for infections, such as HIV, to be detected.
+Some infections take a while to show, so the sperm will be frozen for 6 months to allow time for infections, such as HIV, to be detected.

-The sperm is frozen whether it's from someone you know or from a registered, licensed sperm bank.
+The sperm is frozen whether it's from someone you know, or from a registered and licensed sperm bank.

 Choosing to use donated sperm can be a difficult decision, and you should be offered counselling before you go ahead.

 The Human Fertilisation and Embryology Authority (HFEA) has more information about using a sperm donor.